Family Law FAQ

 You may apply for a family law services fee waiver.
 Call (410) 222-1153 for more information.

-This court offers a 6 hour workshop to help you and the other party learn how to "co-parent" your children during this time of great change.
+This court offers an on-line 6 hour workshop to help you and the other party learn how to "co-parent" your children during this time of great change.
 The course will also help you prepare for custody and/or visitation mediation.
 Click here fore more information on Parent Education.